-- Methods of communication that are chosen to deal with customers - Adapting communication style to respond to individual customer's feelings - Negotiating effectively with customers to balance the needs of the customer and the organisation - Assessing the costs and benefits of any unusual agreement to your customer and your organisation - Customer loyalty and/or improved internal customer relationships is beneficial to the organisation - Organisational procedures and systems for dealing with customer service problems - Solving immediate customer service problems - Process of identifying and resolving repeated customer service problems a) Direct conversation (face-to-face)
+- Methods of communication that are chosen to deal with customers - Adapting communication style to respond to individual customer's feelings - Negotiating effectively with customers to balance the needs of the customer and the organisation - Assessing the costs and benefits of any unusual agreement to your customer and your organisation - Customer loyalty and/or improved internal customer relationships is beneficial to the organisation - Organisational procedures and systems for dealing with customer service problems - Solving immediate customer service problems - Process of identifying and resolving repeated customer service problems

-Α. Mention whether following statements are true or false: ---- --------- --------- ----------- ------------ ----- --------- -------- b) Mobile/telephone c) E-mail a) Increases customer loyalty b) Exceeds Customer expectation c) Benefits far outweigh the costs incurred

-1. The different methods of communication that can be adopted to communicate with the customers are:

-2. Benefits of proper negotiation includes:

-3. Approach for solving immediate customer problems include steps like:

-a) Saying hello

-b) Researching the facts

-c) Verifying the facts

-- 4. To exceed expectations and develop the relationship a SA should: - a) Take extra efforts to improve relationship with customers - b) Recognise opportunities to exceed customers' expectations - c) Take action to exceed customers' expectations within the limits of authority - d) All of the above a) Ending b) Beginning c) Both a and b otes 🗏] ---

-5. the transaction is as important as understanding the requirement and being in agreement about it.

-- 1. How to choose the best method of communication to meet the requirements of a customer? - 2.
-Explain how to powerfully listen and understand a customer. - 3.
-Explain the benefits of customer loyalty. - 4.
-Describe the steps to solve immediate customer problems. - 5.
-Discuss the methods to deal with customer service problems.
+Exercise A. Mention whether following statements are true or false: 1.
+The different methods of communication that can be adopted to communicate with the customers are: a) Direct conversation (face-to-face) b) Mobile/telephone c) E-mail d) All of the above 2.
+Benefits of proper negotiation includes: a) Increases customer loyalty b) Exceeds Customer expectation c) Benefits far outweigh the costs incurred d) All of the above 3.
+Approach for solving immediate customer problems include steps like: b) Researching the facts a) Saying hello c) Verifying the facts d) All of the above 4.
+To exceed expectations and develop the relationship a SA should: a) Take extra efforts to improve relationship with customers b) Recognise opportunities to exceed customers' expectations c) Take action to exceed customers' expectations within the limits of authority d) All of the above the transaction is as important as understanding the requirement and being in 5. agreement about it. b) Beginning a) Ending c) Both a and b d) None of the above B. Answer the following: 1.
+How to choose the best method of communication to meet the requirements of a customer?
+2. Explain how to powerfully listen and understand a customer.
+3. Explain the benefits of customer loyalty.
+4. Describe the steps to solve immediate customer problems.

+5. Discuss the methods to deal with customer service problems.

+lotes 🗐 - •